ultravideo/uvgVenctester/README.md

 - `encoder_revision` The Git revision of the encoder to be used - anything that can be used with `git checkout` is valid
 - `encoder_defines` A list containing the predefined preprocessor symbols to be used when compiling, if any
 - `anchor_names` A list containing the names of the configurations the configuration is compared to, if any

+Additional parameters:
+- `seek`, `frames` May be used to encode only a part of each input sequence
+    - These apply to every sequence
+    - Each test configuration should have identical values for these parameters

 ### 5. Create a new testing context.
 `main.py`: